Face to face: Biden, Putin ready for long-anticipated summit | Politics

 The meeting will then expand to include five senior aides on each side.

-After the meeting concludes, Putin will hold a solo news conference, and then Biden will follow suit.
+After the meeting concludes, Putin is scheduled to hold a solo news conference, with Biden following suit.
 The White House opted against a joint news conference, deciding it did not want to appear to elevate Putin at a moment when the president is urging European allies to pressure Putin to cut out myriad provocations.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China's Xi Jinping during his rise to power.

 He has repeatedly said that he believes executing effective foreign policy comes from forming strong personal relations, and he has managed to find rapport with both the likes of Turkey's Recep Tayyip Erdogan, whom Biden has labeled an "autocrat," and conventional politicians like Canada's Justin Trudeau.
-But with Putin, whom the president has said is a "killer'' and has "no soul,'' Biden has long been wary.
-At the same time, he acknowledges that Putin — he has remained the most powerful figure in Russian politics over the span of five US presidents — is not without talent.
+But with Putin, whom the president has "no soul,'' Biden has long been wary.
+At the same time, he acknowledges that Putin, who remained the most powerful figure in Russian politics over the span of five US presidents, is not without talent.
 Biden this week suggested that he is approaching his meeting with Putin carefully.

 "He's bright.
-He's tough,'' Biden told reporters.
-"And I have found that he is a — as they say ... a worthy adversary.''
-There are hopes of finding small areas of agreement.
+He's tough,'' Biden said.
+"And I have found that he is a — as they say...a worthy adversary.''
+The White House held on to the hope of finding small areas of agreement.
 No commitments have been made, but according to the senior administration official, there are hopes that both sides will return their ambassadors to their respective postings following the meeting.
-Russia's ambassador to the US, Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer, and US Ambassador to Russia John Sullivan left Moscow almost two months ago after Russia suggested he return to Washington for consultations.
+Russia's ambassador to the US, Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer; US Ambassador to Russia John Sullivan left Moscow almost two months ago after Russia suggested he return to Washington for consultations.
 Both ambassadors will be in Geneva during Wednesday's meeting.

-Biden administration officials say they think common ground can be found on arms control.
-International arms control groups are pressing the Russian and American leaders to start a push for new arms control by holding "strategic stability" talks — a series of government-to-government discussions meant to sort through the many areas of disagreement and tension on the national security front.

-The Biden team will press its concerns on cybersecurity.
-In recent months, Russia-based hackers have launched crippling attacks on a major US oil pipeline and a Brazil-headquartered meat supplier that operates in the US.
-The Russian side has said that the imprisonment of Russian opposition leader Alexei Navalny is an internal political matter and one area where Putin won't engage Biden.
-But the senior Biden administration official said there "is no issue that is off the table for the president,'' suggesting Navalny will come up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)